yy2792/project2/README.md

 Also, one user might mention another user more than one time.
 In this case, you should only save the edge once (i.e. only one row in the graph table).

-You should save this table because you will be using it for the next few questions.
-Look at the example provided below to see how you can save tables on BigQuery using the Python API.
+You must save this table since you will be using it for the next few questions.

-    from google.cloud import bigquery
-    client = bigquery.Client()
-    dataset_id = 'dataset'

-    job_config = bigquery.QueryJobConfig()
-    # Set use_legacy_sql to True to use legacy SQL syntax.
-    job_config.use_legacy_sql = True
-    # Set the destination table
-    table_ref = client.dataset(dataset_id).table('test')
-    job_config.destination = table_ref
-    job_config.allow_large_results = True
-    sql = """select * from [w4111-columbia.graph.tweets] limit 3"""

-    # Start the query, passing in the extra configuration.
-    query_job = client.query(
-        sql,
-        # Location must match that of the dataset(s) referenced in the query
-        # and of the destination table.
-        location='US',
-        job_config=job_config)  # API request - starts the query

-    query_job.result()  # Waits for the query to finish print('Query results loaded to table {}'.format(table_ref.path))
+To save a table, there are two options:
+1. Use the API to save job results in a table, as in the example function ``savetable()`` in the starter code.
 The dataset_id refers to the name of the dataset which you created and the table_ref variable specifies the name of the table to which the results will be saved into.
 For further reference, you can check the following link: [Saving Results to Table](https://cloud.google.com/bigquery/docs/writing-results).
+2. Issue a regular query using ``CREATE OR REPLACE TABLE table_name_here AS SELECT ...``

 ##### Q4
 The indegree of a node in a directed graph is defined as the number of edges which are incoming on the node.
 Similarly, the outdegree of a node in a directed graph is defined as the number of edges which are outgoing from the node.
 For more information, you can read - [Indegree and Outdegree](https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree)